Environmental Science majors may not earn the minor, but may earn the Restoration Ecology certificate.

 - TLAW 339 Washington Environmental Law (formerly TEST 339)

-For those that have completed the requirements for the certificate (TENSCI majors), you must apply to receive your certificate after you have completed all of the course requirements (or in your final quarter).
-To do so, you will need to submit a completed application.
-Applications can be downloaded in PDF or Word format and submitted via email to Toni Woodman at firstname.lastname@example.org.
+For those that have completed the requirements for the certificate, you must apply to receive your certificate after you have completed all of the course requirements (or in your final quarter).
+To do so, you will need to submit a completed application to Toni Woodman at firstname.lastname@example.org.